clean beauty

 There is no real definition of ‘clean’ when it comes to cosmetics, and, according to experts, it has primarily become a term used in marketing language to sell products.
 Essentially, nobody is regulating the claim to be clean.

 Use the information and resources I have provided on the Clean Beauty page to make informed decisions about your future purchases the best you can.
-On this page I have listed some great, affordable sustainable skincare brands to get you started.
-I’ve tried to include a variety of price points for every budget.
-I have personally tried some of the products, and the rest are included because I through my research I have found the company practices and ingredients to be in line with sustainability.
+On this page, I have listed some great, affordable sustainable skincare brands to get you started.
+I’ve included a variety of price points for every budget.
+I have personally tried some of the products, and the rest are included because through my research I have found the company practices and ingredients to be in line with sustainability.

 Sustainable skincare brands